camunda/camunda-docs/versioned_docs/version-8.6/components/best-practices/development/testing-process-definitions.md

 ### Technical setup using Spring

 :::caution
-Spring support with Zeebe Process Test uses the community-supported Spring Zeebe SDK.
+Spring support with Zeebe Process Test uses the community-maintained project Spring Zeebe.
-Spring support is not available for Camunda 8.6+.
+The new Camunda Spring SDK (Camunda 8.6+) is not supported.
+You could still use the testing library but without hooking into the Spring lifecycle.
 :::

 :::caution JUnit 5